30-Second Mayonnaise is the perfect storm of recipes. Just 2 ingredients, 30 seconds, and you have one of the great sauces in culinary history

 Just think about it—the freshest, creamiest, purest mayonnaise possible, in 30 seconds.
 That’s way less time than it takes to grab a jar at the supermarket and wait on the checkout line.

-I think I’m so excited about this because the last time I made homemade mayonnaise the result was great, but I stood by the food processor for many minutes sloooooowly drizzling the oil according to the classic method for making mayo.
-Actually the French chefs use a whisk, which is even more laborious.
+I’ve made mayo from scratch before, the old fashioned way, standing by the food processor for many minutes sloooooowly drizzling the oil according to the classic method for making mayo.
+Actually French chefs use a whisk, which is even more laborious.
 My arm literally ached the next morning.
 If you’ve made your own mayonnaise the old fashioned way and loved it, you owe it to yourself to try this.

 There are lots of youtube videos demonstrating how to make this, but they are all a little different, and I went through several attempts at this before figuring it out.
 From my experience, it’s the egg being at room temperature that makes the difference.
 I made it several times, with safflower oil, and then pure olive oil.
 You can also make it with virgin olive oil, but it will be richer, more yellow, and have a stronger taste.
 That can be a p;us in some recipes.
 You can flavor your mayonnaise with a little lemon juice and mustard, and salt, but it isn’t necessary.

 Yes you need an immersion blender to make this, but you should have one anyway, they aren’t expensive and there’s a lot you can do with them from pureeing soups right in the pot to making smoothies.
 I have to say this was the most fun I’ve had in the kitchen in a long time.

 - 1 whole egg (use pasteurized for safety) at room temperature

 - 1 cup mild oil, like safflower, canola, or pure olive oil

 - 1 mason jar or other jar that is just wide enough to fit your immersion blender (I used a Kerr Wide Mouth Pint Jar)